ishaqBBC/blog/blog/content/blog/2023-07-07-aws-24-EFS-Hands-On.md

 ### Terminating resources

-terminate instances and delete the EFS once finished to avoid any costs by amazon
+terminate instances and delete the EFS once finished to avoid any costs by amazon.
+This is done through the EFS and EC2 areas.

 ## Conclusion